srisaard/wax-farm-bot/README.md

 # wax-farm-bot
 For farmersworld/farmingtales

+1. Download zip and Extract/Unzip to wherever you want
-1. Install npm and nodejs
+2. Install npm and nodejs
 > https://docs.npmjs.com/downloading-and-installing-node-js-and-npm
-2. Input your line token to .env file
+3. Input your line token to .env file
 > TOKEN=uaIASUeuqieuiHAIHFHDAIFNKjdankfJ
-3. run
+4. run
 > node .
-4. open browser and go to
+5. open browser and go to
 > http://localhost:6969/

 <br>